-Captain Audie Rowell currently serves as the bureau chief over information technology, communications, 911, school resource deputies, animal shelter, animal control and domestic homeland security.
+Captain Audie Rowell currently serves as the Chief of the South Uniform Patrol Bureau and domestic homeland security.

 He earned a B.S. degree in criminology from Florida State University and is also a graduate of the Southern Police Institute Command Officers Development Course.